There are different ways to get Apache Sling running. You can either use Docker, download a distribution or build it from source.

 This will start the latest Apache Sling distribution and mount the Sling directory to /tmp/sling on your machine.
 Make sure that your docker configuration allows this or change to a different directory.

-The other option is to download the latest released Apache Sling standalone application from our Downloads section.
+Another option is to download the latest released Apache Sling standalone application from our Downloads section.
 Once you have downloaded the application make sure that you have Java 8 or later installed and run Sling with:

 java -jar org.apache.sling.launchpad-9.jar